Sound Planning is the Foundation of Reliable Services

 The stories below describe some of the ways DSRSD is planning and investing for the future.
 Click Archived News for items more than six months old.

-More Than a Quarter of Our Water Is Recycled
+A Quarter of Our Water Is Recycled

 Purple Pipes Deliver Most of Our Recycled Water